-Pneumatic retinopexy.
-In this procedure, your eye doctor injects a gas bubble into the middle of the eyeball.
-The gas bubble floats to the detached area and presses lightly against the detached retina, flattening it so that the fluid below it can be reabsorbed.
-The eye doctor then uses a freezing probe (cryopexy) or laser beam (photocoagulation) to seal the tear in the retina.
+- Pneumatic Retinopexy – In this procedure, your eye specialist in Dubai injects a gas bubble into the middle of the eye ball.
+The gas bubble then floats into the detached area and lightly pushes against the detached retina.
+The movement flattens the detached retina and the fluid below it is reabsorbed.
+Your ophthalmologist will then use a freezing probe (cryopexy) or a laser beam (photocoagulation) to seal the tear in the retina.

-Scleral buckling surgery.
-Your eye doctor places a piece of silicone sponge, rubber, or semi-hard plastic on the outer layer of your eye and sews it in place.
-This relieves pulling (traction) on the retina, preventing tears from getting worse, and it supports the layers of the retina.
+- Scleral Buckling Surgery – Your ophthalmologist in Dubai will place a piece of silicone sponge, rubber or a semi-hard plastic onto the outer layer of your eye, which will then be sewn into place.
+This will help relieve pulling (traction) on the retina to prevent tears from worsening.
+It will also provide support to the layers of the retina.

 Transnasal D.C.R (Dacryocystorhinostomy)

-A surgical procedure to restore the flow of tears into the nose from the lacrimal sac when the nasolacrimal duct does not function.it is done through nose hence no scars.
+A surgical procedure done to restore the flow of tears into the nose from the lacrimal sac when the nasolacrimal duct does not function.
+It is performed through the nose hence there are no scars.

-Pediatric ophthalmology is a sub-specialty of ophthalmology concerned with eye diseases, visual development, and vision care in children.
-Children experience a variety of eye problems, many quite distinct from adult eye diseases.
-Our ophthalmologists are specially trained to manage the following disorders: Infection (Conjunctivitis), strabismus, blocked tear ducts, refractive errors (such as myopia and astigmatism), ptosis and amblyopia (lazy eye).
+Pediatric ophthalmology is a sub-specialty of ophthalmology dedicated to vision care for children, including treatment of eye diseases and visual development.
+Children are also susceptible to a variety of eye problems, many of which are quite distinct from eye diseases among adults.
+We have a team of ophthalmologists at our Dubai clinic who are specially trained to manage the following eye disorders in children: Infection (Conjunctivitis), strabismus, blocked tear ducts, refractive errors (such as myopia and astigmatism), ptosis and amblyopia (lazy eye).